-8.7523.D Hippotherapy Exclusions and Limitations
+8.75243.D Hippotherapy Exclusions and Limitations

-- 1. HCBS Children's Extensive Services (CES) Waiver; HCBS Supportive Living Services (SLS); HCBS Children's Habilitation Residential Program (CHRP) Waiver: - The following items are excluded under the HCBS waivers and are not eligible for reimbursement: - i.
+- HCBS Children's Extensive Services (CES) Waiver; HCBS Supportive Living Services (SLS); HCBS Children's Habilitation Residential Program (CHRP) Waiver: - a.
+The following items are excluded under the HCBS waivers and are not eligible for reimbursement:

+- i.
 Equine therapy; - ii.
-Experimental treatments or therapies; and, - b.
+Experimental treatments or therapies; and, - iii.
+Therapeutic Riding. - b.
 Hippotherapy is not covered as a waiver service if it is available under the Medicaid State Plan, Early and Periodic Screening, Diagnostic and Treatment (EPSDT), or from a Third-Party Resource.

-8.7523.E Hippotherapy Service Provider Agency Requirements
+8.75243.E Hippotherapy Service Provider Agency Requirements

 - 1. Hippotherapy must be recommended or prescribed by a licensed physician or therapist. - 2.
-The recommendation must clearly identify the need for hippotherapy, a recommended treatment protocol, and expected outcome.
+The recommendation must clearly identify the need for hippotherapy, a recommended treatment protocol, and expected outcome. - 3.
+The Provider Agency shall be licensed, certified, registered or accredited by an appropriate national accreditation association in the profession.

-8.7524 Home Accessibility Modifications and Adaptations
+8.75254 Home Accessibility Modifications and Adaptations

-8.7524.A Home Accessibility Modifications and Adaptations Eligibility
+8.75254.A Home Accessibility Modifications and Adaptations Eligibility